J. L. HUDSON,

 —Anagallis arvensis.
 (1000) ANAG-2.
 Packet: $2.50

 Click for photos »

 'POOR MAN'S WEATHERGLASS' 'SCARLET PIMPERNEL'.
 Salmon-red 5-petaled flowers produced abundantly on a low, trailing plant to 8".
 The petals have a purple spot at the base, and the stamens are covered with delicate violet hairs - a beautiful sight under a hand lens.
 The flowers close up if rain threatens.
 Worldwide.
 Formerly highly regarded medicinally, with a reputation going back to Pliny and Dioscorides.
 The leaves were added sparingly to salads and greens.
-Use GA-3 to germinate in 2 - 6 weeks.
+Germinates best with light and KNO3, or GA-3, in 2 - 6 weeks.
+Aged seed best.

 "No heart can think, no tongue can tell,

 Oz: $7.50, 1/4 pound: $25.00 1/4 lb UNIT OUT OF STOCK - OUNCES & PACKETS ARE AVAILABLE

 Large deep gentian-blue 3/4" wide flowers in masses.
 Half hardy annual to 8", forming a soft compact mound of foliage.
 Mediterranean region.
 Good for borders and edging.
 For a nice flowering pot plant for a sunny window, sow in July or August.
 Germinates in 1 - 3 weeks warm.